The Stoic Handbook with Jon Brooks

 Use Left/Right to seek, Home/End to jump to start or end.
 Hold shift to jump forward or backward.

-You read that line in the Discourses and your brain goes straight to cravings.
+You read that line in the Discourses and your mind goes straight to cravings.
 Appetites.
-The stuff you're ashamed of.
-But that's not what Epictetus meant — and the real meaning is more useful than any advice about willpower.
+The stuff you are ashamed of.
+But that is not what Epictetus meant, and the real meaning is more useful than any advice about willpower.

 In this episode I break down the Greek word orexis, explain why it has nothing to do with food or your phone, and walk through the three levels most people get stuck on: the demand, the indifference, and the preference with reservation.
 Only one of them is Stoicism.